 Interestingly, the U.S. debt service in 2000 of $361 billion was higher than the $360 billion in 2012.
 The U.S. government paid more interest payments in 2000 because of a much higher interest rate of 6.6%, even though the public debt was only $5.6 trillion.
 In the chart below, we can see how the falling interest rate and higher debt kept the U.S. debt service from exploding:

 If the United States had to pay a 6.6% interest rate on its $21.2 trillion in debt, it would amount to a mind-blowing $1.4 trillion a year.
-This is precisely why Central banks will not allow their interest rates to rise unless the market forces rates higher.
-If that happens, well then, the U.S.A.
-Titanic sinks to the bottom.
+This is precisely why Central banks will not allow their interest rates to rise unless the market forces rate higher.
+If that happens, well then, the U.S.A.-Titanic sinks to the bottom.

 As I mentioned above, a half trillion dollars worth of interest expense is a tremendous amount of money.
 By comparing what the United States pays a year to service its debt versus the annual GDP of various countries, we have the following chart below: